DrewNaylor/Retiled/README.md

 - Navigation bar
 - Action Center
 - Status bar
+- Settings that are relevant to a Windows Phone-style UI.
+Probably will do a Settings app that looks at settings-related .desktop files and add a few of my own menus.

 Development is mainly being done using the PinePhone, so that'll be the main supported device.
 For now it's in the prototype stage as I don't really know what I'm doing with C#, Avalonia, and .NET 5 on Linux.